 The company places considerable value on the involvement of its employees and has continued its practice of keeping them informed of matters affecting them as employees, and on various matters affecting the performance of the company and Solvay group.

-Future developments and going concern
+Future developments

-Future developments and going concern considerations have been set out within the strategic report, and form part of this report by cross reference.
+Future developments have been set out within the strategic report and form part of this report by cross reference.

 Subsequent Events